The complaints process

 When the CAC receives a complaint, it will decide whether to inquire into the complaint.
 If the CAC decides not to inquire, it will send you and the complainant a written decision explaining why.
 This will be the end of the complaint process unless either party appeals the decision to the Real Estate Agents Disciplinary Tribunal (the Tribunal).

 If the CAC decides to inquire into the complaint, an REA investigator will conduct an investigation.
-He or she will contact you to request your formal response to the complaint and will give your response to the complainant to comment on.
+They will contact you to request your formal response to the complaint and will give your response to the complainant to comment on.
 It’s important to take this seriously and provide the investigator with all the relevant information.

 The information the investigator gathers is given to the CAC in a written report.
 The CAC members read the information provided by all parties and decide the complaint.